CantaraJS/cantara/docs/docs/guides_intro.md

 - **App** or **Application**: When refering to an app, either a NodeJS application or a serverless endpoint under `/node-apps` or a React app under `/react-app` can be meant.
 - **Package** always refers to packages under the `/packages` folder

 Ready?
-Ok, so let's dive more deeply into Cantara!
+Ok, so let's dive deeper into Cantara! :dolphin: